 A few steps can save the day

-You notice a compelling subject—maybe a person in beautiful light, a tree on a ridge, a doorway with texture.
-You lift the camera and shoot the obvious frame.
-When you look at the result, it’s… just “OK”.
-The subject is there, but the image feels cluttered or accidental.
+You notice a compelling subject — a person in beautiful light, a tree on a ridge, a textured doorway.
+You make the obvious photograph.
+When you review it, the result is… just OK.
+The image feels cluttered or accidental.
 A bright object pulls the eye.
 A line intersects the head.
 The background competes.

 Separation and Mergers:

-While the camera-to-subject distance determines perspective and size relationships, lateral movements (side-to-side, up-and-down) have a different but equally important effect on your images.
-For example, these lateral or vertical position changes affect whether your subject reads clearly against its background or disappears into it.
+While camera-to-subject distance controls perspective, lateral and vertical movements play a different but equally important role.
+Small shifts left, right, up, or down determine whether a subject reads clearly against its background or disappears into it.

-In the diagram on the right (below if you are using a mobile device), our subject is standing in front of a grove of evergreen trees.
-Some distance behind those is a lone tree of a different type.
+In the diagram (below, if you are on a mobile device) the subject stands in front of a grove of evergreen trees, with a lone tree farther back.
 The blue line represents an implied horizon.
-There is a merger between the subject and the trees behind him.
+The subject merges with the trees behind him.

-Lowering the camera position and reframing with an upward tilt lowers the apparent horizon and forces the apparent position of the subject up — in this case, clear of the background against the “sky.”
-This camera position will also tend to enhance the subject’s apparent stature.
+Lowering the camera and tilting upward lowers the apparent horizon and raises the subject against the sky, enhancing separation and increasing the subject’s apparent stature.

-Raising the camera position, when possible, does the opposite: it raises the apparent horizon and shifts the subject’s relative position downward relative to the background.
-This will also tend to diminish the subject’s apparent stature.
+Raising the camera has the opposite effect: it raises the horizon, pushes the subject downward relative to the background, and tends to diminish apparent stature.

 A Case of “Do as I Say, Not as I Do”